SITE MENU

 ARISAIG (8 miles south of Mallaig)

-Famous for its golden beaches and views of the Small Isles which you can visit on a cruise by taking a boat from the harbour.
+Famous for its golden beaches and views of the Small Isles.

-The Land, Sea and Islands Centre was opened in July 1999 in what used to be an old smiddy in the middle of the village.
+The Land, Sea and Islands Centre was opened in 1999 in what used to be an old smiddy in the middle of the village.
 The Centre includes a viewing room overlooking the Small Isles, a souvenir shop, artefacts on crofting and fishing, a rebuilt forge, wildlife exhibitions and information about wartime activities in the village when Arisaig House and other buildings in this area were used as by the SOE (Special Operations Executive) during the Second World War.
 You will also find out about Bonnie Prince Charlie, the Warrior Queen and local legends.
-Telephone 01687 450 266.
+Admission is free (donations are welcome).
+Opening times for the summer are Monday - Saturday 10:00 - 18:00, and Sunday 11:00 - 17:00.
+Reduced opening times in winter.
+Telephone 01687 450771.

 The beach at Camusdarach was featured in the BBC TV series 'Monarch of the Glen' and in the film 'Local Hero'.
 Now licensed for weddings, so you can get married on the beach!